almeidasilvaf/doubletrouble/inst/script/data_acquisition.md

 ## yeast_annot.rda

 The object `yeast_annot` is a `GRangesList` object with elements *Scerevisiae* and *Cglabrata*.
-Only ranges for primary transcripts (protein-coding only) are included.
+Only ranges for protein-coding genes are included.

 ``` r
 library(rtracklayer)